Link light rail

 By Spencer Kelty

-On March 19, 2016, the UW welcomed a long awaited light rail station next to Husky Stadium.
-The stop connects the UW, by way of underground light rail trains, to stops throughout the Seattle and Sea-Tac area.
+The UW light rail station, located next to Husky Stadium on Montlake Boulevard Northeast, connects the UW, by way of light rail trains, to stops throughout the Seattle and Sea-Tac area.

 Bicyclists are welcomed, and the station includes several bike amenities.
 Bicycles are allowed on board the light rail, though space is limited to four per 150 passenger train car.
 The Husky Stadium station is also equipped with approximately 200 bike “parking spaces” where commuters can lock their bikes before riding.

-The light rail line now runs from Husky Stadium to the Sea-Tac airport.
-Stops are made in between at Capitol Hill, Westlake, the International District, Safeco Field and CenturyLink Field, SoDo, Beacon Hill, Mount Baker, Columbia City, Othello, Rainier Beach, and Tukwila.
+The light rail line now runs from Husky Stadium to Angle Lake.
+Stops are made in between at Capitol Hill, Westlake, the International District, Safeco Field and CenturyLink Field, SoDo, Beacon Hill, Mount Baker, Columbia City, Othello, Rainier Beach, Tukwila, and Sea-Tac Airport.

 The rapid transit system allows for travel from Husky Stadium to Capitol Hill in four minutes, and Husky Stadium to Sea-Tac airport in about 45 minutes.
 Trains leave consistently, with no more than a 12-minute gap during normal hours.